JivoChat/RoundTable/README.md

   having the 'firstAppear' argument value as you wish */ func update(firstAppear: Bool) {
+    if firstAppear {
+        let login = self.state.inputLogin
+        let password = self.state.inputPassword
+        self.pipeline?.notify(update: .prefill(login: login, password: password))
     }
+}

 /*
-  The handleView(intent:) method gets called by the Pipeline if the View has passed some Intent into it
+  The handleView(intent:) method gets called by the Pipeline if the View has passed some *ViewIntent into it
 */
 override func handleView(intent: LoginModuleViewIntent) {
 }

 /*
-  The handleCore(event:) method gets called by the Pipeline if the Core has passed some Event into it
+  The handleCore(event:) method gets called by the Pipeline if the Core has passed some *CoreEvent into it
 */
 override func handleCore(event: LoginModuleCoreEvent) {
+    switch event {
+        case .started:
+            self.pipeline?.notify(update: .toggleWaitingIndicator(visible: true))
+        case .success:
+            // the screen will be dismissed, no need to update break
+        case .failure:
+            self.pipeline?.notify(update: .toggleWaitingIndicator(visible: false))
     }

+    switch event {
+        case .started:
+            self.pipeline?.notify(update: .failure(reason: nil))
+        case .success:
+            // the screen will be dismissed, no need to update break
+        case .failure(.wrongPair):
+            self.pipeline?.notify(update: .failure(reason: "Check your credentials"))
+        case .failure(.reachedLimit):
+            self.pipeline?.notify(update: .failure(reason: "Please try again later"))
+    }
+}

 /*
-  The handleJoint(input:) method gets called by the Pipeline if the Joint has passed some Input into it
+  The handleJoint(input:) method gets called by the Pipeline if the Joint has passed some *JointInput into it
 */
 override func handleJoint(input: LoginModuleJointInput) {
 }